Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   + version("main", branch="main")
   ```

-  This can also be used for `develop` branches etc. It is useful if one needs really the newest version of a package or if one develops software using Spack.
+  This can also be used for `develop` branches etc. It is useful if the development state is required, or if one develops software using Spack.

 - Add artificial dependencies